 Every place has its own defining attraction.
-When it comes to Kochi, the cultural capital of Kerala, The Jew Town and the Chinese fishing nets make the headlines of the travel guide books.
+And when it comes to Kochi, the cultural capital of Kerala, the Jew Town and the Chinese fishing nets make the headlines of most of the travel guidebooks.
 But there is much more to see and a plenty more to do in Kochi, and the best way to submerge in its romantically artistic and historic outlook, is by travelling on foot.

-Ideally Kochi has two parts, the new Kochi (South Ernakulum) and the old harbour part (popularly known as Fort Kochi).
+Ideally, Kochi has two parts, the new Kochi (South Ernakulum) and the old harbour part (popularly known as Fort Kochi).
 Fort Kochi can easily be the most non-Keralite city.
 It does not give you the Kerala we picture in our mind.
-It does not have the relaxing house boats, nor does it have the ever-expected views of street-lined coconut trees.
+It does not have the relaxing houseboats, nor does it have the expected views of street-lined coconut trees.
 Expect something more refreshing when you’re here.
-From the smell of spices in its small streets, to some of the most colourful architecture in India – Fort Kochi has its own charm, and remains the favourite destination for tourists, over the new Kochi.
+From the smell of spices in its bylanes to some of the most colourful architecture in India – Fort Kochi has its own charm, and remains a preferred destination for tourists, over the new Kochi.

-Almost every other wall here is painted in radiant colors, with impressive graffiti being done on them, something that perfectly admires Fort Kochi’s ever colorful life.
+Almost every other wall in Kochi has been painted in radiant colours, with impressive graffiti being done on them, something that perfectly admires Fort Kochi’s colourful life.

 The Jew Town Road, one of the most popular hangout sites in Fort Kochi, has some of the most high-end handicraft products you can find in India.
 From over 1 meter high model camel (available at a price tag of 10Lakh Rupees) to the many tiniest items carved out of rosewood – this place is definitely in no shortage of mementos and gift items.